godatadriven/godatadriven-blog/content/neo4j-ha.md

 With the configuration above we will accept 60 connections to the HA Proxy.
 The load will be spread round robin to all 3 Neo4j instances.

 There is a lot that we can improve on the configuration above.
-But I want to add at leased one improvement.
+But I want to add at least one improvement.
 While every Neo4j instance in the Cluster is able to handle write operations, it is advised ([http://neo4j.com/docs/stable/ha-how.html](http://neo4j.com/docs/stable/ha-how.html)) to perform write operations to the Master instance.
 There are some different ways to detect a write operation.
 On a REST api, POST, PUT and DELETE operations are a good indication of a write operation.
 Neo4j requests are always a POST operation, so this doesn't work.
 We could also inspect the query and search for keywords like: CREATE, MERGE, DELETE, SET, REMOVE.
-But in my upinion this is not the responsibility of the load balancer.
+But in my opinion this is not the responsibility of the load balancer.
 I prefer to handle this functionality in HA Proxy with a HTTP header to indicate the write operation from the client.
-In this way the configuration of the loadbalancer can than be very clean.
+In this way the configuration of the loadbalancer can be very clean.

     :::python
     frontend http-in